sveltejs/vite-plugin-svelte/docs/faq.md

 > [svelte-package](https://kit.svelte.dev/docs/packaging) which already supports it.
 >
 > For backwards compatibility, you can keep the `svelte` field in addition to the `exports` condition.
 But make sure that both always resolve to the same files.

+# Unknown file extension ".svelte"

+1. Perhaps you have any empty +page.svelte, remove it/them.
+2. Perhaps you just installed any new component from npm.
+Vite needs to optimise your dependencies and that causes the issue, just run ```npm run dev```.
+3. You probably got warnings that you ignored when you ran ```npm run dev``` or ```npm run build```.
+Process these warnings, this FAQ will help you with.